 Offers creative ways to integrate the arts into the curriculum in order to enrich learning for every child.

 Discusses how, in this multimedia age, art is as fundamental as are writing and math, and provides strategies for facilitating the coming of the art age in schools.

 Describes how students can use the Internet to see visual representations of the topics they're studying and even create their own virtual art galleries.

-Presents a lesson in art history, and features an activity that requires students to practice perspective.
+A lesson in art history, featuring an activity that requires students to practice perspective

 Details a unique plan for teaching students about the varied aesthetic styles of well-known visual artists and illustrators.